-Our organization began as little more than a conversation between a few people on the Delta State University & Mississippi Valley State University campuses, former Attorney General Mike Moore, key members from his staff, and a couple MS Delta stakeholders.
-From this conversation we initially opened Clubs in Clarksdale, Cleveland, Itta Bena, & Tunica.
-New Clubs & Extensions were quickly added in Dundee, Hernando, Robinsonville, Southaven, & White Oak.
-In 2006-2008 funding and needs began to shift Clubs and Clubs & Extensions were chartered in Grenada (2004) and BGCMSD merged with the Yazoo County Board to open a Club in Yazoo City (2007).
-In 2007-2010, BGCMSD operated Clubs on Public Housing Sites in Belzoni, Charleston, Drew, Indianola, & Winona.
+Our organization began as a conversation between a few people on the Delta State University & Mississippi Valley State University campuses, former Attorney General Mike Moore, members of his staff, and a couple of Mississippi Delta stakeholders.
+We initially opened Clubs in Clarksdale, Cleveland, Itta Bena, & Tunica from this conversation.
+We quickly added new Clubs & Extensions in Dundee, Hernando, Robinsonville, Southaven, & White Oak.
+In 2006-2008 funding and needs began to shift.
+Clubs & Extensions were chartered in Grenada (2004), and BGCMSD merged with the Yazoo County Board to open a Club in Yazoo City (2007).
+From 2007-2010, BGCMSD operated Clubs on Public Housing Sites in Belzoni, Charleston, Drew, Indianola, & Winona.

-Economies of scale necessitated BGCMSD to merge with the Leflore & Panola County organizations, 2015 & 2018 respectively, to more efficiently oversee operations at the Greenwood and the Batesville Clubs.
-Both of these Clubs are among these oldest in Mississippi and we are humbled to have the opportunity to carry on the tradition of providing Boys & Girls Clubs programs & services to their youth.
+Economies of scale necessitated BGCMSD to merge with the Leflore & Panola County organizations, in 2015 & 2018, to more efficiently oversee operations at the Greenwood and the Batesville Clubs.
+Both of these Clubs are among the oldest in Mississippi.
+We are humbled to have the opportunity to carry on the tradition of providing Boys & Girls Clubs programs & services to their youth.

 Our Movement's Great Past

-Boys & Girls Clubs of America had its beginnings in 1860 with three women in Hartford, Connecticut - Mary Goodwin, Alice Goodwin and Elizabeth Hammersley.
-Believing that boys who roamed the streets should have a positive alternative, they organized the first Club.
-With character development as the cornerstone of the experience, the Club focused on capturing boys interests, improving their behavior and increasing their personal expectations and goals.
+Boys & Girls Clubs of America began in 1860 with three women in Hartford, Connecticut - Mary Goodwin, Alice Goodwin, and Elizabeth Hammersley.
+Believing that boys roamed the streets should have a positive alternative, they organized the first Club.
+With character development as the cornerstone of the experience, the Club focused on capturing boys' interests, improving their behavior, and increasing their expectations and goals.
 A cause was born.